Yarmoski/Bacterium-Coliseum/README.md

 # Bacterium-Coliseum
 A C++ OOP game harkening back to classic arcade shooters.
+Defend yourself from hordes of bacteria while building your score and utilizing abilites.

 # Dev Setup
 - mention dll downloads

 # How to Play
--include exe
+- include exe

 # Roadmap
 - update art